 I have never been particularly athletic.
 I enjoyed running in junior high, and I probably would have gone out for track in high school, until I took one look at the seventies super short uniforms, and that ended it for me.
 There was absolutely no way I was going to put my stick skinny legs in those shorts!

-Now I wasn’t athletic, but I wasn’t awkward.
-I had decent hand/eye coordination and loved playing games like ping pong and foosball.
-I actually learned foosball because a boy I had a crush on in high school spent a lot of time at the foosball table.
+Now I wasn’t athletic, but I had decent hand/eye coordination and loved playing games like ping-pong and Foosball.
+I actually learned Foosball because a boy I had a crush on in high school spent a lot of time at the Foosball table.
 I learned how to play and got to where I could beat him.
 I don’t know that I’d say that was a good strategy, but it worked because he did eventually notice me.

 One friend later told me that he HAD to learn how to play because he was embarrassed, that I could hit the ball harder than he could!

 This was great fun until one day when it finally backfired.
-Some how I ended up playing with one of the big, tall basketball stars.
-I’m not sure how this happened because I’m pretty sure I had never had a conversation with him before…or probably since.
+Somehow I ended up playing with one of the big, tall basketball stars.
+I’m not sure how this happened, because I’m pretty sure I had never had a conversation with him before…or probably since.
 I made goal after goal as he became more and more frustrated.
-When I won the game, he let out a loud yell and to my horror lifted up the foosball table from his side and shoved it toward me.
-I don’t know how, but I managed to catch it in the air as it came over and was able to shove it back down.
+When I won the game, he let out a loud yell, and to my horror lifted up the Foosball table from his side and shoved it toward me.
+I don’t know how, but I managed to catch it in the air as it came over and was able to hurl it back down.
 It landed with a bang back on all fours.
 The guy stomped out of the student lounge!
 After that I was a little more careful who I stomped on!

-I had told my husband stories, but I don’t think he really believed me because one Sunday shortly after we were married, we visited a church with a foosball table.
-He challenged me to a game and I took great pleasure in creaming him.
+I had told my husband stories, but I don’t think he really believed me because one Sunday shortly after we were married, we visited a church with a Foosball table.
+He challenged me to a game, and I took great pleasure in creaming him.
 He couldn’t believe I beat him!
-That was probably the first time I had beaten him at anything, not the last though, but I’ll save the bowling story for another day!
+That was probably the first time I had beaten him at anything sports related, not the last though, but I’ll save the bowling story for another day!